 The amendment to IAS 16 Property, Plant and Equipment (PP&E) prohibits an entity from deducting from the cost of an item of PP&E any proceeds received from selling items produced while the entity is preparing the asset for its intended use.
-It also clarifies that an entity is 'testing whether the asset is functioning properly' when it assesses the technical and physical performance of the asset is not relevant to this assessment.
+It also clarifies that an entity is 'testing whether the asset is functioning properly' when it assesses the technical and physical performance of the asset.
+The financial performance of the asset is not relevant to this assessment.